opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

      :alt: Add dependency from OpenCV library
      :align: center

-If you want to use OpenCV Manager-based aproach you need to install packages with the Service and OpenCV package for you platform.
-You can do it using Google Play service or manualy with adb tool:
+If you want to use OpenCV Manager-based approach you need to install packages with the Service and OpenCV package for you platform.
+You can do it using Google Play service or manually with adb tool:

 .. code-block:: sh
     :linenos: